 Update for February 2018: We’ve just reviewed Gtech’s newest model – the Gtech Pro.
 See reviews of all Gtech vacuums, including the AirRam and K9 models, by heading to our indepedent Gtech vacuum cleaner reviews.
 Below is our original story about the launch of the original Gtech AirRam.

-Gtech claims its new cordless vacuum cleaner - the AirRAM - will out-perform the UK's leading mains-powered vacuums, while using 95% less electricity.
+Gtech claims its cordless vacuum cleaner – the AirRam – will out-perform the UK’s leading mains-powered vacuums, while using 95% less electricity.

-Mains-powered vacuum cleaners typically contain electric motors ranging from 1400W to 2400W, but a bigger motor does not necessarily equal better cleaning performance.
+Mains-powered vacuum cleaners typically contain electric motors ranging from 1400W to 2400W – but our tests show that a bigger motor does not necessarily equal better cleaning.

-The new AirRAM from Gtech, which is available exclusively in John Lewis, is at the opposite end of the scale - boasting a low-power 100W electric motor - yet it claims to rival the cleaning power of the most popular vacuum manufacturers such as Dyson.
+The AirRam from Gtech, which is available exclusively in John Lewis, is at the opposite end of the scale – boasting a low-power 100W electric motor – yet it claims to rival the cleaning power of the most popular vacuum manufacturers such as Dyson.

 In the 1980s, James Dyson revolutionised the world of vacuums and vacuum cleaning by introducing cyclone technology.
 Since then, while this patented technology has evolved, and other manufacturers have developed competing bagless vacuums, there has not been a breakthrough of similar groundbreaking proportions.